1. Add Article Type

 To edit an article type:

-- Navigate to Settings → Feature Management → Articles.
+- Go to Settings → Settings → Feature Management → Articles.

 - Click Configure.